 Today most of us expect immediate images from photography.
 Even children just learning to walk, who a few decades ago would not have noticed a camera pointed at them, demand to see their image on the glowing screen right after they’ve posed for the picture.
 We’ve stopped thinking of the photograph as the end of a fairly time-consuming process—one involving a roll of plastic-coated negative film spooled into a camera, exposed, processed in the dark, hung to dry, and cut into strips to project through an enlarger onto a larger piece of paper in the darkroom.
 We think less and less of the negative from which the positive prints were originally made.

 Some of the earliest photographs, however, were in fact negatives.
 In the mid-1830s the Englishman William Henry Fox Talbot’s first trials resulted in a form of “direct negative,” what he called a “photogenic drawing.”
-Soon thereafter he presented his calotype negative, made by exposing a light-sensitive piece of paper in a camera, developing it in trays of chemistry, and then placing it nearly dry over another sensitized piece of paper and letting the sun reverse the tonalities once again to produce a positive print.
+Soon thereafter he presented his calotype negative, made by exposing a light-sensitive piece of paper in a camera, developing it in trays of chemicals, and then placing it nearly dry over another sensitized piece of paper and letting the sun reverse the tonalities once again to produce a positive print.
 Though he did travel to Paris to make demonstrations of the calotype, Talbot initially stalled its development both artistically and commercially by taking out a restrictive patent on his process.

 In 1847 the Frenchman Louis Désiré Blanquart-Evrard presented a paper negative process very similar to that of Talbot’s to a group of artists and scientists in Paris.
 From there, the paper negative became an art of its own in the hands of a group of French photographers including Gustave Le Gray, Édouard Baldus, Henri Le Secq, and Charles Nègre.